Qifeng-Wu99/HA-VLN/README.md

 ## Contributing

 We welcome contributions to this project!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines on how to contribute.
+Please contact yd2616@columbia.edu or wufengyi98@gmail.com.

 ## License